mmlynarik/data-lovers/docs/airflow.md

 # [Airflow][7]

+Data lovers are working on their own example playground for Airflow where we learn some basic how tos.
+Check it out at [data-lovers-airflow][22]

 Airflow is a platform for scheduling and monitoring workflows.
 Some people call Airflow CRON on steroids.

 [Scheduler][16] monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.